Bench press

-The bench press, or chest press, is a weight training exercise where the trainee presses a weight upwards while lying on a weight training bench.
-Although the bench press is a full-body exercise, the muscles primarily used are the pectoralis major, the anterior deltoids, and the triceps, among other stabilizing muscles.
+The bench press or chest press is a weight training exercise where a person presses a weight upwards while lying horizontally on a weight training bench.
+The bench press is a compound movement, with the primary muscles involved being the pectoralis major, the anterior deltoids, and the triceps brachii.
+Other muscles located in the back, legs and core are involved for stabilization.
 A barbell is generally used to hold the weight, but a pair of dumbbells can also be used.

-The barbell bench press is one of three lifts in the sport of powerlifting alongside the deadlift and squat and is the only lift in the sport of Paralympic powerlifting.
-The bench press is an upper body mass-building exercise that stresses some of the body’s largest muscles, including chest, triceps, shoulders, front deltoids, and upper back.
-It is also used extensively in weight training, bodybuilding, and other types of training to develop the chest muscles.
-Bench press strength is important in combat sports as it tightly correlates to punching power.
+The barbell bench press is one of three lifts in the sport of powerlifting alongside the deadlift and the squat, and is the only lift in Paralympic powerlifting.
+The bench press is also extensively used in weight training, bodybuilding, and other types of training to develop upper body muscles, primarily the pectoralis major.
 To improve upper body strength, power, and endurance for athletic, occupational, and functional performance as well as muscle development, the barbell bench press is frequently used.

 Movement

 The person performing the exercise lies on their back on a flat bench with a barbell grasped in both hands.
-They lower the barbell to chest level until it touches the chest, then press the barbell upwards, extending the arms until the elbows are locked out.
+They lower the barbell to chest level until it touches the chest, then press the barbell upwards, extending the arms until their arms are moderately straight.
 This is one repetition (rep).

-Powerlifting: Take position on a flat bench with body weight resting on buttocks and upper traps, an arched back and feet driven into the floor.
-Movement requires the weight to be taken at full arm's length, lowered to upper torso, paused, and then lifted to starting position.
-Optimizing performance for powerlifting entails the powerlifter following and practicing certain techniques, such as arching, inhaling deeply, and actively pressing their feet into the floor to utilize all body parts in the lift and ensure weight distribution through the back and legs and into the floor.